 The researchers studied 512 mother-child pairs from six Canadian cities.
 Roughly 40% of them had fluoride in the water.
 Urine samples during pregnancy measured the mothers’ fluoride exposure.
 The investigators also estimated exposure based on the women’s reports of their drinking water sources during pregnancy.

 They found that women with the highest levels of fluoride in their urine had sons with modestly lower IQ scores at three to four years of age.
-When the researchers considered total fluoride exposure of the mothers during pregnancy, boys and girls were affected.
+When the researchers considered total fluoride exposure of the mothers during pregnancy, both boys and girls were affected.

 Other Fluoride Research: